Foods to avoid for damaged skin

 6. Alcohol

 Alcohol dehydrates you in two ways.
 First, it inhibits the secretion of hormones that help keep you hydrated.
 Second, it causes excessive water loss through your skin pores, which can lead to dry, flaky skin, and even dark circles around your eyes.
+It’s also high in sugar, which spikes insulin, leads to increased oil production and depletes collagen.

 As if that wasn’t bad enough, the body metabolizes alcohol with enzymes secreted by the liver.
 This releases a byproduct known as acetaldehyde, which is actually toxic to your body’s tissues.
 Add those toxins to the dehydration factor, and it’s easy to see why alcohol is a recipe for post-binge breakouts.